Disability discrimination is illegal under the Anti-discrimination laws of Massachusetts.

 An employer must make reasonable accommodations to allow a disabled person to work.
 A "reasonable accommodation" is any adjustment or modification to a job (or the way a job is done), employment practice, or work environment which makes it possible for a person with a disability to perform the essential functions of the position.

 In order to be protected, a person with a disability must be qualified.
-If you can do the essential functions of a job, you cannot be discriminated against because of your disability.
+If you can do the essential functions of a job with or without a reasonable accommodation, you cannot be discriminated against because of your disability.
 The law additionally protects people who are discriminated against based upon other people's belief that they are disabled, even if they are not disabled.

 An employer may require a person who needs a reasonable accommodation to provide documentation of her/his disability and the need for the reasonable accommodation.
 Although an employer does not necessarily have to provide the exact accommodation requested, failure to provide a reasonable accommodation may violate the law.

 Once an employer is on notice of need for accommodation, they should initiate an interactive dialogue.
 This process should identify potential reasonable accommodations to overcome employee’s particular limitations.